-Sea trout and brown trout are the same species (Salmo trutta).
-A combination of genetics and environmental factors (principally lack of food), will mean that some trout will go to sea to feed before returning to spawn.
+Sea trout (called sewin in Wales, white trout in Ireland) and brown trout are the same species (Salmo trutta).
+A combination of genetics and environmental factors (principally lack of food) will mean that some trout will go to sea to feed before returning to spawn.
 This is called an ‘anadromous’ lifestyle.

-Most sea trout are female, and their larger size means that they produce more eggs – a more valuable source of future generations than milt, as only a small volume of milt is required for fertilisation.
-An average of 800 eggs are produced per pound weight of hen fish, atlhough this figure can vary considerably.
-Egg size can also vary, but in general larger, older sea trout will produce more and larger eggs, and hence these are the most valuable fish to return — and not take home to eat!
+In many rivers, the majority of sea trout are female, and their larger size means that they produce more eggs – a more valuable source of future generations than milt, as only a small volume of milt is required for fertilisation.
+An average of 800 eggs are produced per pound weight of hen fish, although this figure can vary considerably.
+Egg size can also vary but in general larger, older sea trout will produce more and larger eggs, and hence these are the most valuable fish to return — and not take home to eat!

-Large male sea trout will develop a prominant 'kype’ or hooked lower jaw as they prepare for spawning.
+Large male sea trout will develop a prominent ‘kype’ or hooked lower jaw as they prepare for spawning.

 Sea trout will return to their natal river to spawn, and can start coming back to the river after only a few months at sea.
 Small sea trout are variously called finnock, peal, herling and whitling (although whitling is a term generally used for small sea trout in estuaries).